dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 > [!Note]
 > Please make sure [Visual Studio 2015](https://www.visualstudio.com/vs/) or [Microsoft Build Tools 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48159) is installed before running DocFX.

 *Step1.* DocFX ships as a [chocolatey package](https://chocolatey.org/packages/docfx).
+Install docfx through [Chocolatey](https://chocolatey.org/install) by calling `cinst docfx -y`.

 Alternatively, you can download and unzip *docfx.zip* from https://github.com/dotnet/docfx/releases, extract it to a local folder, and add it to PATH so you can run it anywhere.

 *Step2.* Create a sample project
 ```